-It goes without saying that when setting up a B&B, keeping on top of your finances is paramount.
+It goes without saying that when starting up a B&B business, keeping on top of your finances is paramount.
 In doing so, you’re far more likely to see your establishment grow and develop, and ultimately become a successful business venture.
 Let’s take a look at some of the most important steps that prospective fledgling B&B owners ought to take in order to minimise the risk of their business failing.

 1. Devise a financial plan

 First and foremost, arranging that all-important meeting with your accountant or a financial advisor to devise a financial plan for your B&B is highly recommended.
 Also referred to as a “budget”, this vital document will give you visibility of what measures ought to be taken in order for the business to see continual growth.

 For more tips on the financial side of the business, check out eviivo’s guides on Making a Profit.
 They will give you tips and tools on how to maximise profits and make your B&B business a raging success.

 It’s easy to overlook the inevitable outlay costs that come with setting up your own small guest house or B&B, however, it’s vital that they are kept in mind and accounted for in the finance section of your bed & breakfast business plan.
 These may be one-off costs for buying assets, such as furniture, carrying out renovations or investing in business supplies.

 There are a number of means of financial support out there that will help to ease the financial strain of setting up your own business.
 Arrange a meeting with your bank or building society, who will be able to provide you with all the advice you need when it comes to taking out a business loan.

 4. Keep an eye on your cash flow

 Keeping tabs on your expenditure is fundamental to the success of any business.
 Monitoring your cash flow on a monthly basis will not only prevent you from overspending and aid you in sticking to your budget, but you can also compare your actual outgoings to those forecasted in your financial plan.